 Mr. Speaker, in the year under review, we collected more money and spent less money that projected, leaving us with a budgetary surplus.

-This, Mr. Speaker, is good news and bad news.
-Surpluses are sure better than deficits in a general sense, but coming from a period of complete devastation, balancing people's lives must also be a key component.
+This Mr. Speaker is good news and bad news.
+Surpluses are sure better than deficits in a general sense - but coming from a period of complete devastation, balancing people's lives must also be a key component.

-We did not spend the money budgeted for on capital projects which may suggest an under investment in the economic recovery.
+We did not spend the money budgeted for on capital projects, which may suggest an under investment in the economic recovery.

-Mr. Speaker, generally speaking, as goes an economy, so goes Government's revenue and its fiscal position.
+Mr. Speaker, generally speaking as goes an economy, so goes Government's revenue and its fiscal position.

-The Government collected 61.3 million dollars (\$61.3m) more than it had projected in the year under review.
-The total collected was 372.3 million dollars (\$372.3m).
+The government collected 61.3 million dollars more than it had projected in the year under review.

+The total collection was 372.3 million dollars.

 The bulk of that collection was from the financial services sector.
-In fact, that sector accounted for sixty two percent (62%) of all Government revenues.
+In fact, that sector accounted for sixty two percent (62%) of all government revenues.

-The Government collected 232 million dollars (\$232m) in 2018 from the financial services sector.
+The government collected 232 million dollars in 2018 from the Financial Services sector.

-Mr. Speaker, it goes without saying that without this sector, our economy will be in an absolute crisis.
-That is why defending and promoting this sector is more than just an economic priority, but almost a moral obligation.
+Mr. Speaker, it goes without saying that without this sector our economy will be in an absolute crisis.
+That is why defending and promoting this sector is more than just an economic priority - but almost a moral obligation.

-The war being waged against this sector is a war being waged against our way of life, our sustainability and our empowerment.
+The war being waged against this sector is a war being waged against our way of life; our sustainability and our empowerment.